Embed This Data

 - GDP (PPP):

 - FDI Inflow:

-Botswana’s levels of economic freedom are consistently among the region’s highest.
-Its economy is diversifying, in large part because of foreign investment attracted by low taxes, political stability, and an educated work force.
-Botswana continues to set an example in the management of large endowments of natural resources.
+Botswana’s economy has been diversifying, largely because of foreign investment attracted by low taxes, political stability, and an educated workforce.
+The country continues to set an example in the management of large endowments of natural resources.
 The level of corruption is the lowest in Africa.
 An independent judiciary enforces contracts effectively and protects property rights.

 The top personal income tax rate is 25 percent, and the top corporate tax rate is 22 percent.
-Other taxes include a property tax, an inheritance tax, and a value-added tax (VAT).
-The overall tax burden is equivalent to 30.7 percent of total domestic income.
-Government spending amounts to 34.1 percent of total domestic output, with budget deficits narrowing.
-Public debt remains under 20 percent of GDP.
+Other taxes include a property tax, an inheritance tax, and a value-added tax.
+The overall tax burden equals 31.3 percent of total domestic income.
+Government spending amounts to 32.4 percent of total domestic output.
+Public debt equals less than 20 percent of GDP.

 The overall freedom to establish and run a business is relatively well protected.
 With a one-stop shop for entrepreneurs in place, opening a business is easy and straightforward.
 The mismatch between labor market demand and the supply of skilled workers continues.
 Government-administered prices for electricity and water have risen, but the IMF reported that total grants and subsidies amounted to less than 7 percent of GDP in 2015.

 Botswana has a low 0.5 percent average tariff rate, but importing goods can be costly.
 Many sectors remain closed to foreign investment, and in most cases, land cannot be sold to foreign investors.
 The financial sector is one of Africa’s most advanced, and the stock exchange has been growing.
 There have been no bank failures, and the banking sector continues to expand, although access to financial services remains low.